Boneyard (film)

 Boneyard is a 2024 American crime thriller film directed by Asif Akbar, produced by Colin Bates, Asif Akbar, and Vincent E. McDaniel, and starring Mel Gibson and 50 Cent.
 It is based on the West Mesa murders.

-The film was released in select theaters in the United States on June 5, 2024, and was released on video on demand on July 2.
+The film was released on video on demand on July 2, and was released in select theaters in the United States on July 5, 2024.

 Plot

 An FBI agent and the Chief of Police in Albuquerque are on the hunt for a serial killer known as 'The Bone Collector', but the chief fears that the killer is actually one of his own officers.